tripl-ai/arc/docs-src/content/extract/index.md

 The `JSONExtract` stage reads either one or more JSON files or an input `Dataset[String]` and returns a `DataFrame`.

+If trying to run against an `inputView` in streaming mode this stage will not work.
+Instead try using the [from_json](https://spark.apache.org/docs/latest/api/sql/index.html#from_json) SQL Function with a [SQLTransform](../transform/#sqltransform).

 ### Parameters

 | Attribute | Type | Required | Description |